-Wastewater treatment processes can create a unique set of process and fugitive emissions.
+Wastewater treatment processes can create a unique set of process and fugitive greenhouse gas emissions.
 Wastewater from domestic and industrial sources is treated to remove soluble organic matter, suspended solids, pathogenic organisms, and chemical contaminants.
-Wastewater treatment systems may include a variety of processes, ranging from septic systems to lagooning to advanced tertiary treatment technology for removing nutrients and providing disinfection.

 Soluble organic matter is generally removed using biological processes in which microorganisms consume the organic matter for cell maintenance and growth.
 The resulting biosolids (sludge) are removed from the effluent prior to discharge to the receiving water.